ClusterFights/MunchMan/Level_2_Ducky/README.md

 Here is the outline of the development plan.

 1.  **Loopback Test**:
--- Instantiate a uart in Verilog and verify in simulation.
+- Instantiate a uart in Verilog and verify in simulation.
 The uart I am using is from [fpga4fun.com](https://www.fpga4fun.com/SerialInterface4.html).
--Instantiate transmit and receive in the FPGA as a loopback test.
+- Instantiate transmit and receive in the FPGA as a loopback test.
--Write code on the PC to send data over the USB to the FPGA.
+- Write code on the PC to send data over the USB to the FPGA.
--Verify can send and receive data.
+- Verify can send and receive data.
--Figure out max datarate data can be sent and received.
+- Figure out max datarate data can be sent and received.

 2. **MD5 core**: Write or find a MD5Core and testbench...